How to Get Cited by Claude AI in 2026 | BizAI

 Why Claude AI Cites Certain Sources

 Claude's citation behavior isn't a black box.
 Anthropic publishes some guidelines, and reverse-engineering the AI's outputs reveals clear patterns.
-Claude favors sources that demonstrate authority, clarity, and verifiability.
+According to Anthropic's developer documentation, Claude favors sources that demonstrate authority, clarity, and verifiability.
 Let's break those down.

 Authority Signals